Abbey House MuseumAbbey House Museum is a re-creation of Leeds streets and houses from the year 1880.

 Paradise Wildlife ParkParadise Wildlife Park in Hertfordshire is home to over 400 animals including reptiles, sloths, snow leopards and cheetahs.

 Peel CastlePeel Castle is a Viking castle on the Isle of Man.
 Visitors can climb to the top of the Gatehouse Tower and discover treasures that have been found on the site.

 PlantasiaPlantasia is home to insects, reptiles, fish and monkeys to bananas, pineapple plants, prickly cacti and giant bamboo.

 Porthcurro Telegraph MuseumPorthcurro Telegraph Museum is a museum in Cornwall with a varied collection of equipment designed for telegraphy.
 Visitors can learn about the history of telegraphy in Britain.

 Ravenglass and Eskdale RailwayAt Ravenglass & Eskdale Railway you can journey for seven miles from the coastal village of Ravenglass through two huge valleys to the foot of England's highest mountains.

-Ripley's Believe It or Not!Ripley's Believe It or Not! contains weird artifacts and objects from around the world that were collected during the 1900s.
+Ripley's Believe It or Not!Ripley's Believe It or Not! contains weird artifacts and objects from around the world.
 Visitors can see objects such as shrunken heads, dinosaur eggs and a giant megladon shark jaw.

 Roman Baths - BathThe Roman Baths is a public bathing site from Roman times.
-Visitors can try the Spring's water and see artefacts from the Roman period.
+Visitors can try the Spring's water and see artifacts from the Roman period.

 Roman Vindolanda And Army MuseumVisitors to this Roman fort and settlement near Hadrian's Wall can see the Vindolanda writing tablets and watch live archaeology during the summer months.